-In honour of National Volunteers Week, we were pleased to celebrate our volunteering residents including Alan Buckley from Active Lifestyle Estates Albury, who was a professional musician for 30 years, and now dedicates his time to volunteering.
+In honour of National Volunteers Week, we were pleased to celebrate our volunteering residents including Alan Buckley from Ingenia Lifestyle Albury, who was a professional musician for 30 years, and now dedicates his time to volunteering.

 Originally from England, but travelled to Australia 10 years ago to be closer to family, Alan and his wife Lillian downsized from Victoria’s Mornington Peninsular.

-They looked everywhere in Albury and chose Active Lifestyle Estates as they loved the master plan that retained the original feel of the environment with plenty of trees and natural landscape.
+They looked everywhere in Albury and chose Ingenia Lifestyle as they loved the master plan that retained the original feel of the environment with plenty of trees and natural landscape.

 Alan started volunteering soon after moving in as he didn’t want to stop playing music.
 “The music I play for people is therapy and allows them a memory flashback from when they were in their prime in their 20s or 30s, active and dancing.

 “They remember and sing and say how much they really enjoyed hearing these songs again, it helps bring back their youth.

 “I encourage people to volunteer, it gives me a sense of achievement and it fosters a community spirit,” Alan said.

 For people wishing to get into volunteering here’s a few more reasons you might consider adding volunteering to your must-do list.